View Categories

 And RAM = ((Average power draw of DDR4 RAM at 80% CPU utilization) * GB of Memory)/Seconds in an Hour * Seconds of Utilization

-Customers can choose whether to run their serverless services on either Intel x86 or ARM processors (AWS, 2023), and the quantity of DDR4 RAM they need.
+AWS customers can choose whether to run their serverless services on either Intel x86 or ARM processors (AWS, 2023), and the quantity of DDR4 RAM they need.
 If they select ARM, their services will be powered by a Graviton2 CPU (AWS, 2021).
-If they select x86, AWS will assign them one of several Intel CPUs, without informing them which.
+If they select x86, AWS will assign them one of three Intel CPUs, without informing them which.
+Tailpipe identified these CPUs by calling up serverless services in all available AWS regions and running a script to identify which CPUs were being utilized.

 If the organization has selected the ARM-Graviton2 processor, Tailpipe knows the TDP (150) and CPU thread count (64) of the Graviton2 CPU.
-If they select x86, Tailpipe uses an average model of the nine Intel CPUs used in another of AWS’s serverless services, Fargate (ScaleFactory, 2021).
-Tailpipe assumes that the same CPUs are used for all AWS’s serverless services, with an average TDP of 173 and 16 CPU threads.
+If they select x86, Tailpipe uses an average model of the three Intel CPUs identified, with an average TDP of 230 and 48 CPU threads.
 For both ARM and x86 processors, Tailpipe assumes 80% utilization, because Lambda is a burstable service that is best suited to intensive workloads.
 Tailpipe therefore multiplies the TDP by the 80% CPU utilization factor of 0.955.

 1 vCPU is allocated for every 1.769 GB of memory, or 0.565 vCPU for every 1 GB (AWS, 2024).
 Tailpipe calculates how many vCPUs an organization has been allocated by multiplying the number of GB of memory by 0.565.